eljonny/TestCPP/README.md

      required platform libraries to provide backtrace information.

-    Only the most basic implementation is header-only, and that is not used in this project.
+    Only the most basic implementation is header-only, and that is not used in this project, except on Windows where WinDbg is not available.

     This also adds dependencies on platform-specific libraries at link-time for address resolution in the stacktraces: